mbraceproject/MBrace.StarterKit/azure/README.md

 You will need the [Azure SDK 2.7](http://azure.microsoft.com/en-us/downloads/).

 1. Make a copy of the `CustomCloudService` directory.

-2. Create a service bus and storage account from the Azure web portal.
-After creating the service bus, create a queue and a topic.
-You can choose any name for the storage account, server bus, the queue and the topic.
-   Note the connection strings for your Azure Service Bus and Azure Storage accounts.
-3. Insert your Service Bus and Azure Storage connection strings in the `ServiceConfiguration.Cloud.cscfg` file.
-4. In the `MBrace.Azure.CloudService/Roles` subfolder, right click on `MBrace.Azure.WorkerRole` and go to properties to set the desired instance count and [worker size](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-size-specs/).
-   You can scale the instance count of the cluster separately later using the [Azure management web portal](https://manage.windowsazure.com/).
+2. Create an Azure account using the [Azure management portal](https://manage.windowsazure.com/).

-5. Build your solution.
+3. Using the Azure management portal:

+   * Create a storage account.
+Use any name (e.g. `mbrace10storage`).
+Note the name and the primary access key.

+   * Create a service bus account.
+Use any name (e.g. `mbrace10bus`).
+Note the `RootManageSharedAccessKey` connection string in the connection information.

+4. Insert these names and keys into the `ServiceConfiguration.Cloud.cscfg` file.

-6. Right click and Publish the `MBrace.Azure.CloudService` project.
+5. Right click and Publish the `MBrace.Azure.CloudService` project.
+During publication, choose a new name for your cloud service.

-After your service is published it should appear as an asset in the [Azure management web portal](https://manage.windowsazure.com/).
+After your service is published it should appear as a cloud service in the [Azure management portal](https://manage.windowsazure.com/).

 If using the hands-on tutorials, insert the same connection trings in [MBraceCluster.fsx](../HandsOnTutorial/AzureCluster.fsx#L24) and connect to your runtime (see [hello-world.fsx](../HandsOnTutorial/1-hello-world.fsx) for an example).